HafsaBintAhmed/alx-low_level_programming/0x00-hello_world/README.md

 3. A script that compiles a C file and creates an executable named cisfun.

 The C file name will be saved in the variable
+4. A C program that prints a line with puts function